Your child's hearing

 The information in Sound Waves was developed by Aussie Deaf Kids, an organisation dedicated to improving the outcomes of children with a hearing loss by providing support and information to families raising a deaf child in Australia.

-© Aussie Deaf Kids 2010
+© Aussie Deaf Kids 2014

-You may download, display, print and reproduce this material in unaltered form only for distribution to families with a child with a unilateral hearing loss, your personal, non-commercial use or use within your organisation.
+You may download, display, print and reproduce this material in unaltered form only for distribution to families with a child with unilateral hearing loss, your personal, non-commercial use or use within your organisation.

-Disclaimer: This website is for general information only and is not intended as a substitute for independent professional advice.
+Disclaimer: The information contained on this website is not intended as a substitute for independent professional advice.